-Factors that may cause actual results to vary materially include, but are not limited to: extended COVID-19 related suspension of activities and negative impacts on our suppliers, contractors, employees and customers; extended delays in return to normal operations due to COVID-19 related challenges; changes in commodity and power prices, changes in market demand for our products; changes in interest and currency exchange rates; acts of governments and the outcome of legal proceedings; inaccurate geological and metallurgical assumptions (including the total part, equipment or processes to operate in accordance with specifications or expectations, cost escalation, unavailability of materials and equipment, government action or delays in the receipt of government approvals, industrial disturbances or other job action, adverse weather conditions and unanticipated events related to health, safety and environmental matters); union labour disputes; political risk; social unrest; failure of customers or counterparties (including logistics suppliers) to perform their contractual obligations; changes in our credit ratings; unanticipated increases in costs to construct our development projects, difficulty in obtaining or retaining permits; inability to address concerns regarding permits or environmental conditions requiring additional remedial measures; and changes or further deterioration in general economic conditions.
+Factors that may cause actual results to vary materially include, but are not limited to: extended COVID-19 related suspension of activities and negative impacts on our suppliers, contractors, employees and customers; extended delays in return to normal operations due to COVID-19 related challenges; changes in commodity and power prices, changes in market demand for our products; changes in interest and currency exchange rates; acts of governments and the outcome of legal proceedings; inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of mineral reserves and resources); unanticipated operational difficulties (including failure of plant, equipment or processes to operate in accordance with specifications or expectations, cost escalation, unavailability of materials and equipment, government action or delays in the receipt of government approvals, industrial disturbances or other job action, adverse weather conditions and unanticipated events related to health, safety and environmental matters); union labour disputes; political risk; social unrest; failure of customers or counterparties (including logistics suppliers) to perform their contractual obligations; changes in our credit ratings; unanticipated increases in costs to construct our development projects, difficulty in obtaining or retaining permits; inability to address concerns regarding permits or environmental impact environmental conditions requiring additional remedial measures; and changes or further deterioration in general economic conditions.
 Development of future reserves and resources is dependent on, among other factors, receipt of permits.
-Current and new technologies relating to our Elk Valley water treatment efforts may not perform as anticipated or may not be available, and ongoing monitoring may reveal unexpected environmental conditions requiring additional remedial measures; and changes or further deterioration in general economic conditions.
-Development of future reserves and resources is dependent on, among other matters, our continued ability to successfully manage through the impacts of COVID-19.
-Red Dog production may also be im
+Current and new technologies relating to our Elk Valley water treatment efforts may not perform as anticipated, and ongoing monitoring may reveal unexpected environmental conditions requiring additional remedial measures.
+QB2 construction progress and timing of first production is dependent on, among other matters, our continued ability to success